CIBC-Internal/python/Doc/library/optparse.rst

    Help text to print for this option when listing all available options after the user supplies a :attr:`~Option.help` option (such as ``--help``).
 If no help text is supplied, the option will be listed without help text.
-To hide this option, use the special value :data:`optparse.SUPPRESS_HELP`.
+To hide this option, use the special value :const:`optparse.SUPPRESS_HELP`.

 .. attribute:: Option.metavar